ghazzor/materialgram-deb-package/README.md

 ### Info
 Unofficial apt repository for [materialgram](https://github.com/kukuruzka165/materialgram), offering a more convenient alternative to manually replacing the binary or flatpaks.

+The repository simply repackages the upstream tarball into a `.deb`.
+If no new tarball is released, the package will not be updated.

-CI is set to run automatically on Sunday and Tuesday at midnight @IST.
+CI is set to run automatically on Sunday and Tuesday at midnight **@IST**.

 ### Installation